 I’m keeping the Capital One Quicksilver card because there’s no annual fee!
 I don’t use it often, but when I do, all purchases earn me 1.5% cash back!

 There are also certain promotions that make this card worth keeping.
-For example, using this card in 2016 saved me money with the Uber promotion.
-And I use it now to pay my monthly Spotify membership because I get 50% back through April 2018!
+For example, using this card in 2016 saved me money with the Uber promotion (no longer available).

 7. Chase Freedom Unlimited